 I don’t realize it, but I’m not going to make it.
 Not that morning.
 Not ever again.
 I don’t realize that the little decisions I already made will save me from being right in the base of the tower when a fueled-up Boeing 767 smashes in at over 450 mph.

 Seventeen years later, it is still painful for me to replay the events of that day in my head.
 But I feel it is important to leave a legacy.
-Mine is just one story among many, but I think it is valuable as an eye witness account and for its perspective.
+Mine is just one story among many, but I think it is valuable as an eye witness account.

 My perspective is a little different than one can get from the stereotyped media accounts that lower a sanctimonious shroud over the events, telling a story only inhabited by heroes, villains, and victims.
 I don’t dispute that there were heroes—for example Morgan Stanley’s security director, Rick Rescoria, who evacuated 2,700 employees in WTC 2 and then sacrificed himself staying in to help others.
 I am not a conspiracy theorist either.
 I don’t dispute the broad outlines of the official story.
 But I think it’s important to remain a little skeptical of the story told by the authorities, and when describing what happened to the civilians to realize that, while a crisis brings out character, it doesn’t improve it.
 Not everyone behaved rationally or with compassion.